HelloblueAI/Bleu.js/README.md

 Open your browser and navigate to `http://localhost:3003/docs` to view the API documentation.

 5. **Access the raw Swagger JSON:**
 Open your browser and navigate to `http://localhost:3003/swagger.json` to view the raw Swagger JSON.
+Or in a new Terminal use curl test:
+## Debug endpoint
+`curl -X POST http://localhost:3003/debug -d '{}'`

+## Optimize endpoint
+`curl -X POST http://localhost:3003/optimize -d '{}'`

+## Generate endpoint
+`curl -X POST http://localhost:3003/generate -d '{}'`

 ### Recent API Updates